hectorcloud/pcs/README.md

 Integrity check is helped by SHA1.
 SHA1 is the filename of each tarfile when storing in cloud.
 In addition to SHA1, simple encryption is also introduced.

 ####version 2.2
 Baidu do NOT support 'Range: bytes=0-99' anymore when downloading.
-Reducing chunksize to 240K so that it's possible to download one complete file at at time.
+Reducing chunksize to 240K so that it's possible to download one complete file at a time.